Attribute Style CSS Programming

 Names Matter

 The fixed size grids in OOCSS are focused on laying out the main chunks of the page.
 This is kind of unfortunate because there are a lot of places where they come in handy.
-This snipet comes from the file in OOCSS:
+This snipet comes from OOCSS:

 /* ====== Columns ====== */